 One reason to do this is that you will learn more about how to interact with nonresponders, and likely you will learn how to turn some of them into responders.
-This is worth writing down and sharing, and/or saving for your next survey project.
+This is worth writing down and sharing (with other members of your team, or with the class in your oral progress reports), and/or saving for your next survey project.